Blank-c/NekosLife/README.md

 - Fully Asynchronous.
 - Proxy Support.
 - Easy to use.
-- Lightweight
+- Lightweight.
-- Fast even with proxy
+- Fast even with proxy.